brian-provenzano/jenkins-alpine-container/README.md

 #### Setup a jenkins server with hashicorp tools

 #### Details
-Contains docker image for jenkins with default plugins, hardened instance and a default admin user with matrix security setup
+Contains docker image for jenkins with default plugins, hardened instance and a default admin user with matrix security setup.